codinggambit/codinggambit/README.md

 - 🌱 I’m currently building on ML and AI Analytics
 - 💞️ I’m looking to collaborate on all things AI and ML
 - 📫 Reach me @aiwhiz on Linkedin
-- ✨ Peer Reviewer at PeerJ and Amazon for AMLC and CSS 2022
+- ✨ Peer Reviewer at IGI Global(IJERTCS), PeerJ and Amazon for AMLC and CSS 2022
 - ✨ UW NSF I-Corps/ One Rise WEF Startup Mentor
 - ✨ Bridge Connections https://brdg.app/to/sanjaysubbarao
 - ✨ Amazon Author https://amazon.com/author/nextgenai